 A foetus generally spends most of its time sleeping, much like a newborn baby.
 This is only one of the numerous similarities that newborns and foetuses share.
 A foetus at 32 weeks is known to be developed enough to be able to listen to sounds, have thoughts and memories, and move around.
 They also spend nearly 90 to 95% of the time sleeping.
 Foetuses can hit REM (rapid eye movement) stage of sleeping, which is considered the deep sleep stage in most biological lifeforms.
 During this period, a foetus mimics the REM patterns of an adult by moving its eyes back and forth at a rapid pace.
-Some scientists believe that a foetus may be developed enough to even dream at this stage.
+Here’s what you should know about babies kicking or moving at night.

 What Are Normal Foetal Movements?

 It is estimated that at seven-months, a foetus that sleeps 95% of the time also moves nearly 50 times every hour.
 This movement includes those you can feel, like kicking and stretching, as well as those you can’t, like blinking.
 It is estimated that every baby has unique movements by this period.
 This makes it hard to say if one type of movement is bad or good.

 Doctors usually test the responses and heart rate of a foetus via an ultrasound to ensure the baby’s health.
 The closer a pregnant woman gets to the date of delivery, the more unique are the kinds of movement.
 Normal foetal movements are hard to define due to the individuality of the foetus, but a fair estimate is that every foetus stretches its joints, hiccups, blinks, burps, and kicks.
 If you feel a movement that is not normal, consult a paediatrician for a more detailed explanation about baby movements and take his opinion on the particular movement that had you worried.

 Is it Okay If the Baby Moves at Night During Pregnancy